AkiraIkeda/VoiPaFireworksFree/README.md

-# VoiPaFireworksFree ver1.1.3 Made with Unity
+# VoiPaFireworksFree ver1.1.4 Made with Unity
 VoiPa project is designed for enjoying interactive visual contents with voice or music
 VoiPaFireworksFree is the first one of the VoiPa project
 Your microphone records sounds in real-time and the colorful fireworks launched just time
 This Program runs in Unity 2019.2.20f1

-## Update ver1.1.3
+## Update ver1.1.4
-Band Pass Filter : Added in Advanced Setting mode.
+General : Fireworks interlock with the BPM of music.
-Fireworks Quality : Sparse Fireworks rise by low tones.
+Fireworks Quality : Add Poka Stars in the quiet sound scene.

 ![VoiPaFireworksFree01](https://user-images.githubusercontent.com/46648955/86839282-31427b00-c0dc-11ea-909f-99eaf201ad0d.png)